Questioning the Standard: New Narratives of Art in Los Angeles

-LOS ANGELES—Curators, scholars, and educators will set the stage for Southern California's long-awaited Pacific Standard Time: Art in L.A., 1945-1980, with a one-day workshop at the Getty Center addressing some of the myths and stereotypes that persist about Los Angeles art in the postwar period.
+Curators, scholars, and educators working on the Pacific Standard Time region-wide research initiative address some of the myths and stereotypes that still pervade accounts of Los Angeles art in the postwar period.

 Andrew Perchuk, deputy director of the Getty Research Institute, with Frederic Tuten and Steve Martin

 New York–based novelist Frederic Tuten and actor and author Steve Martin discuss the interchange between contemporary art and fiction and how visual art influences their work in this conversation held at the Getty Center in October 2010.

 Portrait of William Hemmerdinger, 1975.
 William Hemmerdinger papers, 1941–2007.
 The Getty Research Institute, 2010.M.74

 These papers document artist, writer, educator, and gallery owner William Hemmerdinger's multifaceted career.
 The collection is rich in research files about artists and in ephemera from Southern California galleries, and includes original artworks by artists such as Karl Benjamin, Connor Everts, Claire Falkenstein, and Matsumi Kanemitsu.

 Modern Japanese Art and the Meiji State: The Politics of Beauty